mistryraj/event-registration-system/README.md

   - Linting
   - Security checks
   - Build verification
+- Used both Head and Headless Testing
-- Head Selenium execution for CI compatibility
+- Head (For Local Machine)
+- Headless (For GitHub Actions)

 ---